atrigila/phaseimpute/docs/usage.md

 To summarize:

 - If you have Variant Calling Format (VCF) files, join them into a single file and choose either GLIMPSE1, GLIMPSE2 or BEAGLE5.
+  - GLIMPSE1 and STITCH may induce batch effects, so all samples need to be imputed together.
+  - GLIMPSE2 should not do target-to-target imputation.
 - If you have alignment files (e.g., BAM or CRAM), all tools are available, and processing will occur in `batch_size`:
   - GLIMPSE1 and STITCH may induce batch effects, so all samples need to be imputed together.
   - GLIMPSE2 and QUILT can process samples in separate batches.